 The new laws won't cover Ranae and Audrey because they conceived abroad.

-This legislation is due to be commenced in October at the latest, but will only apply to those who used an Irish fertility clinic with an identifiable donor.
+The new regulations, which come into effect on May 5 2020, will only apply to those who used an Irish fertility clinic with an identifiable donor.
 That means that only couples who have had treatment in Irish fertility clinics are protected.

 In short, the new laws won't cover Ranae and Audrey because they conceived abroad.
 So if anything happens to Ranae it's unclear whether Audrey (even though she is biologically their mother) will get automatic custody of the children.
 This means that, theoretically, the children could be given into foster care or to a relative, despite Audrey being their biological mother.